onepointfive-REAL/Portaserver/README.md

-# Portaserver
-All Portaserver or Portaserver V2 buildse
+# Portaserver V2
+This is a bit different:
+Run the build.bat command in the folder